-Completion and Commencement of Full-Scale Operation of MEC Industry's Own Plant MEC Industry was established in January 2020 with investment from Mitsubishi Estate Co., Ltd., TAKENAKA CORPORATION, DAIHO CORPORATION, MATSUO CONSTRUCTION Co., Ltd., NANGOKU CORPORATION, KENTEC CORPORATION, and Yamasa Mokuzai Co., Ltd. with the goal of realizing a society that promotes effective use of wood.
+MEC Industry was established in January 2020 with investment from Mitsubishi Estate Co., Ltd., Takenaka Corporation, Daiho Corporation, Matsuo Construction Co., Ltd., Nangoku Corporation, Kentec Corporation, and Yamasa Mokuzai Co., Ltd. with the goal of realizing a society that promotes effective use of wood.
 Combining the strengths of the seven companies and having its own plant enables integration of the previously fragmented business flow from manufacturing through to sales, making it possible to provide high quality products at a low cost.

-MEC Industry's Kagoshima Yusui Plant Since being established in January 2020, MEC Industry has been moving ahead with the construction of a plant in Yusui, Kagoshima Prefecture, to serve as its own production site in order to make use of Japan-grown timber.
-The plant, which handles everything from procurement of logs and sawing through to manufacturing, processing, and sales commenced full-scale operation in June 2022.
+MEC Industry's Kagoshima Yusui Plant

+MEC Industry has its own plant in Yusui, Kagoshima Prefecture, which serves as a production site to make use of Japan-grown timber.

 MEC Industry handles everything at its own plant from procurement of logs to manufacturing of CLT and 2×4s as well as manufacturing of building materials using wood materials and of prefabricated housing.
 Expanding the use of Japan-grown timber through these products fixes carbon absorbed by forests in urban areas helping to realize a decarbonized society.
 In addition, it is also expected to function as green infrastructure and contribute to maintaining and enhancing biodiversity and natural capital by promoting a cycle in Japan's planted forests, which are reaching optimum harvestable age.
-The MEC Industry initiative is the realization and commercialization of an idea adopted under Mitsubishi Estate's internal new business proposal system in 2016.
-We will continue to put efforts into sustainable cities by promoting effective use of wood, which can contribute to the future global environment, with the aim of serving as a bridge between cities and forests.
+Moreover, the use of wood as a construction material, and particularly as the main structural material, reduces the use of steel and concrete and thereby enables the reduction of greenhouse gas emissions during construction, while making it possible to recycle materials when a building is eventually dismantled.
+MEC Industry is also working to reduce waste at its own plant through the use of wood scraps generated in manufacturing processes as a heat source for boilers and other measures.